Want to Reduce Your Shipping Expense: About Billable Weight First

-Do you believe that eCommerce shipment weight always determines the shipping prices?
+Do you believe that the eCommerce shipment weight always determines the shipping prices?
 Well, weight is one factor in determining the delivery cost.
-Along with actual weight, logistics providers consider “billable weight,” which is determined by some parameters, including the box’s dimensions or dimensional weight.
+Logistics providers calculate “billable weight” based not just on dead weight, but also on parameters like the box’s dimensional weight.

 What is Billable Weight?

 Carriers use billable weight to determine the shipping price of every package, considering both the actual shipment weight and the dimensional weight.
-Whichever weight is higher is used as the chargeable weight for your package, which results in the final shipping fee.
+Couriers use the higher of the actual or volumetric weight as the chargeable weight, which determines your final shipping cost.

 History of Billable Weight